Trump on Day 1: Begin deportation push, pardon Jan. 6 rioters and make his criminal cases vanish

 When asked to respond to the claim, Russia’s U.N. ambassador, Vassily Nebenzia, said “the Ukrainian crisis cannot be solved in one day.”

-Trump's national press secretary, Karoline Leavitt, told Fox News after Trump was declared the winner of the election that Trump would now be able to “negotiate a peace deal between Russia and Ukraine.”
+Leavitt, the Trump press secretary, told Fox News after Trump on Wednesday was declared the winner of the election that he would now be able to “negotiate a peace deal between Russia and Ukraine.”
 She later said, “It includes, on Day 1, bringing Ukraine and Russia to the negotiating table to end this war.”

 Russia invaded Ukraine nearly three years ago.
 Trump, who makes no secret of his admiration for Russian President Vladimir Putin, has criticized the Biden administration for giving money to Ukraine to fight the war.